 The latter point was echoed by the New York Times itself in a Feb.
 14 editorial about suffering in the Gaza Strip.
 Though the editorial, as most Times editorials on the subject of the Arab-Israeli conflict, did not spare Israel, the piece acknowledged that in the Gaza Strip “Money that should have gone to hospitals and medicine has been spent on futile confrontation with Israel and digging tunnels….”

 The Palestinian Authority’s primary responsibility for shortfalls in Gaza’s medical supplies is not news.
-As IRIN news agency noted back in 2011, in an article published in the Palestinian Ma’an News Agency,
+As IRIN news agency noted back in 2011, in an article also published by the Palestinian Ma’an News Agency,

 The main reason for the worsening shortages of essential drugs and medical supplies in the Gaza Strip is that the Palestinian Authority ministry of health in the West Bank has not delivered enough drugs and medical supplies to Gaza, according to the World Health Organization, international aid organizations and Gaza health ministry officials.